BhanuPrakashPandey0843/Socializzen/README.md

 git add .
-git commit -m "added the contact hero compoenent" git push origin master
+git commit -m "added the ourwork hero compoenent" git push origin master

+use react next js tailwind css fraem  motion to mae this component as it is there in the image